-The Rural King County region represents 0.7% of the Specialty Area 153 population.
-South King County is characterized large rural areas and is located east of the more densely populated urban centers.
+The Rural King County region represents 1% of the Specialty Area 153 population and is characterized large rural areas.
+Rural King County is generally located east of the more densely populated urban centers.
 Major health care amenities are primarily located within the dense urban centers.
 There is currently no new construction of retirement homes in the Rural King County region.